 The file has to be saved in tab-delimited format (*.txt).

-The list of fields for taxonomy import file is available in Annex 1.
+The list of fields (or column names) for taxonomy import file is available in Annex 1.

-Please, use the exact same spelling.
+Please, use exactly the same spelling for column name.

-The final file for import should contain all missing taxa that you wish to load in DaRWIN.
+The final file to import should contain all missing taxa that you wish to load in DaRWIN.
 Each line therefore contains all missing levels and the lower known parent in DaRWIN.
 Example: you wish to import a new species name.
 If the genus already exists in DaRWIN, you only need to mention this genus in your file.
-If you want, you can add all higher levels, but it is not necessary.
+If you want, you can add all higher levels, but it is not recommended (this would actually increase the risk of creating a duplicate in case of misspelling).

-A name that is already present in DaRWIN, and also present in import file with the exact same form will be recognized by the system during import and will not be imported.
-On the contrary, a new name will be imported if a parent if in the file.
+A name that is already present in DaRWIN, and also present in import file with the same form and hierarchy will be recognized by the system during import and will not be imported.
+On the contrary, a new name will be imported if a parent is in the file (i.e a family foe genus).
 If you aim to match an existing taxonomical tree in DaRWIN, to connect a new sub-tree by import, you have to refer to the exact same names to ensure the matching between DaRWIN and import.

-Example 1 : “Alligatoridae Cuvier” exists in DaRWIN – reference Taxonomy.
-If you use “Alligatoridae” in your file, it will not be recognized, and nothing will be imported.
+Example 1 : “Alligatoridae Cuvier” exists in DaRWIN –in a reference Taxonomy.
+If you use “Alligatoridae” (without the author) in your file, it will not be recognized, and nothing will be imported.

 Example 2 : if you use “Alligatoridae Cuvier” as family and “Melanosuchus” as genus in your file for import in reference taxonomy, “Melanosuchus” will be created and it ends in appearance of a duplicate taxon, i.e. “Melanosuchus” and “Melanosuchus Gray, 1862”.